LeagueOfPoro/CapsuleFarmerEvolved/README.md

 # Capsule Farmer Evolved

 Are you tired of watching professional League of Legends games?
 Do you watch only for the drops?
-This is an revolution in farming of League of Legends Esports capsules!
+This is a revolution in the farming of League of Legends Esports capsules!

 **NO WEB BROWSER NEEDED!** The old [EsportsCapsuleFarmer](https://github.com/LeagueOfPoro/EsportsCapsuleFarmer) relied on a web browser to watch videos. *Capsule Farmer Evolved* simulates traffic to lolesports.com servers and tricks it into thinking the account is watching a stream.
 This approach drastically lowers the hardware requirements.